reactjs/fr.react.dev/src/content/reference/react/Fragment.md

 ```

 Vous pouvez inspecter le DOM pour vérifier qu'il n'y a pas de balise englobante autour des enfants du Fragment :
-You can inspect the DOM to verify that there are no wrapper elements around the Fragment children:

 <Sandpack>